appsmithorg/appsmith-docs/website/docs/packages/concepts/README.md

 * Unlike Query Modules, JavaScript Modules have a limitation—they do not support direct value passing from the app.
 You can use Appsmith objects and functions to pass or store values between the application and the JavaScript Module.

 * Direct binding of Query Module data inside the JS modules is not supported.

+* Support for custom JS libraries is not available in the closed beta.

 See [How to create a JS Module](/packages/how-to-guides/create-js-module)